piplabs/CPIMP-scanner/LOGGING.md

 These use `fmt.Printf` instead of the logging system, so they're always visible for monitoring.

+## Minimal Address Logging

+At **all log levels**, you'll see minimal address status:

+- `✅ VALID <address>: Block <creation_block>` - Valid proxy contracts that will be scanned
+- `⏭️ SKIP <address>: Not a contract` - EOA addresses (not smart contracts)
+- `⏭️ SKIP <address>: Not a proxy` - Smart contracts without proxy implementations
+- `⏭️ SKIP <address>: No creation tx` - Contracts missing creation transaction data
+- `❌ SKIP <address>: API error` - Failed to fetch address info due to API issues

+This ensures you always know which addresses are being processed, regardless of log level.

 ### Progress Output Examples
 ```
 📊 Progress: 20/84 (23.8%) | Valid: 15 | Skipped: 5